icodewith-ai/icodewithai-code/.vibedocs/docs/css-documentation.md

 ## Overview

-This document provides comprehensive documentation for the Enhanced CSS system implemented for the By Marcelo Lewin website.
+This document provides comprehensive documentation for the Enhanced CSS system implemented for the iCodeWith.ai website.
 The system uses SCSS (Sass) with a modular architecture, CSS custom properties for dynamic theming, and a comprehensive utility class system.

 ## File Structure